 - Contact Us

-Wisconsin Drunk Driving
+Wisconsin Drunk Driving Laws

 The National Highway Safety group through the California Highway Patrol created those tests.
 Those tests have many flaws.
 Their original design was to standardize tests so that law enforcement could tell whether a person's blood alcohol content was over .10.
 It has become more of a Simon says game that police play in order to show lack of physical dexterity and blame that lack of dexterity on alcohol or drugs.
 The State Patrol publishes a DWI Detection and Standard Field Sobriety Testing manual to teach law enforcement how to perform the tests.